Ishani-Mishra/Ishani-Mishra/README.md

 - 💻🔖 I also like to explore other domains and find web development, UI design, UX research and web design super fun.

 - 🚧🚧 I enjoy collaborating on projects more than working all by myself.

-<h1 align="center">Hi 👋, I'm Ishani</h1>
-<h3 align="center">Sophomore year at VIT, pursuing Bachelor's in technology in Mechanical engineering.
-My core interests lie in refrigeration and air conditioning, robotics and computational fluid dynamics.
-I also like to explore other domains and find web development, UI design, UX research and web design super fun.
-I enjoy collaborating on projects more than working all by myself.
-Contributing to ideation, execution, coordination and organisation of different technical and non technical events adds a lot to my personal experiences.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ishani-mishra&label=Profile%20views&color=0e75b6&style=flat" alt="ishani-mishra" /> </p>